real-housewives-of-python/srl-challengeset/README.txt

 utils.ipynb - A Notebook containing the challenge dataset and test functions for the BiLSTM and BERT models

-main.ipynb - A Notebook where the test functions of both models can be run and automatically create a text file with the data instances and their predicted labels
+main.ipynb - A Notebook to print out the failure rate of each test, print out the failed samples and create a text file with the data instances and their predicted labels

 data_results - a readable TSV file containing all the instances and results of the BiLSTM and BERT models